patelk1214/python-homework/financial_planner/README.md

 # c) 10 year retirement period :
-It is observed that as we increase the allocation of Stock in portfolio proodes higher gorwth.
-However, to reach same amount of financial goal of  30 years retirement plan the initial investment in five plan has to be atleast 30 to 40 times higher ( $300,000 to $400,000).
+It is observed that as we increase the allocation of Stock in portfolio, it provides higher growth.
+However, to reach same amount of financial goal as in 30 years retirement plan the initial investment in 10 year plan has to be atleast 30 to 40 times higher ($300,000 to $400,000).
+Upper and lower range of few allocations and initial investments given below for 10 years retirement plan.

 Allocation
 spy = 0.60